rhnuwan/Git-Folder/README.md

 # Git-Folder
-Project
-That folder create for save all projects in here.
+That folder is create to store all projects.
-Create by Harsha
+Create by Harsha.
-list of projects
+List of projects
   1. THT Project - Wave Solder Production Manager
   2. ---